7 Simple Fixes for Leggy Seedlings: How to Help Your Plants Grow Stronger

 Leggy brassica seedlings

 Seedlings have a natural tendency to grow toward light.
-When the light source is too dim or far away, the seedlings kick into survival mode and grow quickly in height to try to get closer to that light.
+When the light source is too dim or too far away, the seedlings kick into survival mode and grow quickly in height to try to get closer to that light.

 Unfortunately, there’s only so much growing a seedling can do and what it gains in height, it sacrifices in girth, resulting in thin, fragile stems.
+This is why, with seeds started on window sills, you might notice your seedlings leaning toward the sun, sometimes to the point of bending completely sideways.

 Overly high temperatures, such as those maintained over a heating mat or under a humidity (germination) dome, can lead to a rapid growth spurt in seedlings.